 ὑμᾶς βαπτίσει ἐν πνεύματι ἁγίῳ καὶ πυρί:

-I baptize you in water into repentance; yet one who follows me is coming who is before me, for whom I am not sufficient to carry his sandals; he will baptize you in a holy and fiery spirit;
+I baptize you in water into repentance; yet one who follows me is coming who is mightier than me, for whom I am not sufficient to carry his sandals; he will baptize you in a holy and fiery spirit;

 βαπτίζω: PAI 1s, βαπτίζω, 1) to dip repeatedly, to immerse, to submerge (of vessels sunk) 2) to cleanse by dipping or submerging, to wash, to make clean with water, to wash one's self, bathe 3) to overwhelm